senselogic/REACTOR/README.md

 Provides a unified syntax for :

-*   state variable declaration and assignment
+*   state variable declaration, assignment and access;
-*   conditions and iterations
+*   conditions and iterations.

 ## Sample